mdapas/PCOS_phenotype_clustering/README.md

 # PCOS_subtype_classifer.R
 This script builds and compares subtype classifiers modeled from adjusted quantitative trait data and clusters produced by PCOS_phenotype_clustering.R.
-The script compares the following methods: support vector machine, random forest, Ggussian mixed-model, and quadratic discriminant analysis.
-Each classifier is compared using 10-fold cross-validation.
+The script compares the following methods using 10-fold cross-validation: support vector machine, random forest, gaussian mixed-model, and quadratic discriminant analysis.
 The classifier with the lowest error rate was then applied to a family-based PCOS cohort to identify and compare subtype membership.